 Note that a low ranking does not mean a medical school is bad - as we discuss in the article.
 Rankings are generally quite irrelevant to medical schools.

-Lincoln Medical School and the University of Sunderland had the lowest competition with a 4:1 ratio.
+Aberdeen, Cambridge and Newcastle have the lowest competition with a 6:1 ratio.

 Remember that different applicants apply to different medical schools, so the ratios don’t always accurately reflect how hard it is to get into a medical school.

 The fact is that every medical school in the UK is very competitive.